-It is up to whoever is leading any engagement process to decide how they want to involve people.
+The level and type of engagement should be designed on a caseby-case basis, where possible, in collaboration with those who will participate.
 In some cases, the provision of basic information may suffice; in others, members of the public will play a key role in the design process of new proposals.